 Handling processes demand short cycle times.
 The SCPi/SMPi compact ejectors feature an integrated suction and blow-off function.
 This minimizes suction and depositing times, as well as energy consumption, since the integrated automatic air-saving function means that the ejector is only activated when vacuum is needed.
 The intelligent compact ejectors also feature numerous functions for energy and process control.

-Throughout the process chain, glass and modules are handled automatically or manually.
+Throughout the process chain, glass and modules are handled automatically.
 The modular suction spiders SSP offer a turnkey solution for automated handling, from destacking the glass plates to flashing and commissioning of the modules.
-In addition to automated solutions, manually operated tube lifters Jumbo can also be used.
-The tube lifter only uses vacuum to lift and lower the modules.
-This ensures minimal transport times and ergonomic handling.